17 Easy Ways To Cure Writer’s Block Fast And Start Writing

 Yes, an old-fashioned one made of paper that doesn’t need electricity to read.

-Later in the morning, between my coffee and tartine, I stumbled upon this quote on social media on my iPad with my sticky marmalade-tipped finger.
+Later in the morning, with my second cup of coffee and biscuits, I stumbled upon this quote on social media on my iPad with my sugary fingers.

 There’s no such thing as writer’s block.
 That was invented by people in California who couldn’t write. ~Terry Pratchett